 Student ID Cards

-To help mitigate spread of COVID-19 and adhere to CMU's public health and safety guidance, The HUB will provide ID Card services on an appointment-only basis for the fall 2020 semester.
+To help mitigate spread of COVID-19 and adhere to CMU's public health and safety guidance, The HUB will provide ID Card services on an appointment-only basis until further notice.
 Many of The HUB's regular ID Card Services policies and/or procedures have also been modified.

 All enrolled students are entitled to an ID Card.
 Steps for acquiring a card for the first time, renewing an expired card, replacing a lost/stolen card, and replacing a damaged card may be found below.